hghcomphys/hghcomphys.github.io/_posts/2026-08-14-molecular-dynamcis-numba-cuda.md

 {: .notice--info}
 In my [previous post](https://hghcomphys.github.io/why-you-should-learn-jax/), I showed how **JAX** can be used to implement a GPU-accelerated *Molecular Dynamics* simulator relying on *Just-in-Time compilation*, *automatic vectorization*, and *automatic differentiation*.

+AVOID_CPP_AND_WRITE_CUDA_KERNEKS_DIRECTLY_IN_PYTHON

 ADD_NUMBA_CUDA_MIGRATION_NOTE

-### How write a CUDA kernel in Python using Numba-CUDA
+### Writing and executing a CUDA kernel in Python using Numba-CUDA

 #### CUDA execution model

 In the CUDA execution model, **threads** are the smallest execution units, performing individual computations.
 Additionally, **blocks** are groups of threads that can cooperate and synchronize.
+Threads within a block share fast on-chip memory and can communicate, but threads in different blocks cannot directly interact.
 A **grid** is a collection of blocks, defining the full parallel scope of a **kernel** launch.
-The hierarchy of *grid* → *blocks* → *threads* enables scalable parallelism, with the GPU automatically distributing blocks across its processors.
+The hierarchy of *grid* → *blocks* → *threads* enables scalable parallelism in CUDA execution model, with the GPU automatically distributing blocks across its multi-stream processors (SMs).

-Each thread and block has a unique index for identification.
+Diagram below shows an illustration of threads and blocks in a 1D grid:

 <figure style="width: 800px" class="align-center">
   <img src="/assets/md-numba-cuda/cuda-kernel.png" alt="">